fedimint/fedimint/README.md

 **This is an experimental implementation of a federated Chaumian bank.
 DO NOT USE IT WITH REAL MONEY, THERE ARE MULTIPLE KNOWN SECURITY ISSUES.**

+## Getting involved
+If you want to learn more about the general idea go to [fedimint.org](https://fedimint.org/), beyond a high level explanation you can also find links to talks and blog posts at the bottom of the page.

+There exist three main communication channels for the project at the moment:
+* [FediMint telegram group:](https://t.me/fedimint) High level ideas, questions, cryptography discussions, etc., nothing code related though (to keep it low noise).
+* [MiniMint dev telegram group:](https://t.me/+uiO1s8gPIBE2YTU0) code related discussions that aren't a good fit for an issue, getting started, if you have weird compiler errors etc.
+* GitHub Issues: Things to fix, planned features, longer term architectural choices, etc. (something you want to remember in a week that would be lost in the noise on telegram)

+PRs fixing TODOs or issues are always welcome, it might be a good idea though to discuss more involved changes in an issue first to make sure the chosen approach fits into the bigger picture.
+Smaller PRs to fix typos, broken links etc. are also very welcome.

+To get started with the code base have a look at the next section.
+Happy hacking!

 ## Running MiniMint locally
 MiniMint is tested and developed using rust `stable`, you can get it through your package manager or from [rustup.rs](https://rustup.rs/).